top of page

 6. There are lots of other ways your interests may “fit” too!

 I am best-suited to mentor students who are interested in pursuing careers that involve research.
-This could mean a faculty position at a university or a hospital, it could mean an industry position (e.g., at a tech company), it could mean conducting research as part of a position in a clinical setting or community mean health organization, or it could be working for the government or nonprofit (amongst many other career paths that incorporate research!).
-Currently, we do not offer clinical training in our PhD program and we are not positioned to train individuals who aspire to clinical positions.
+This could mean a faculty position at a university or a hospital, it could mean an industry position (e.g., at a tech company), it could mean conducting research as part of a position in a clinical setting or community mental health organization, or it could be working for the government or nonprofit (amongst many other career paths that incorporate research!).

 How can I find out about what projects you’re currently working on?